Voluntary Disclosure and Personalized Pricing: Introduction

-Our work combines classical models of market pricing with the now classical study of verifiable disclosure.
-Unlike the first analyses of verifiable disclosure \citep{grossman:81-JLE,milgrom1981good}, unraveling is not the unique equilibrium outcome of the market interactions that we study.
-An observation at the core of our results is that the price charged by a firm need not be strictly increasing in his beliefs (in an FOSD sense) about the consumer's willingness to pay.
-This observation permits us to pool low and high types without giving the low type an incentive to separate itself from the pool.\footnote{Prior analyses have highlighted other reasons for why markets may not unravel, in particular (i) uncertainty about whether the sender has evidence \citep{dye1985disclosure,shin1994burden}, (ii) disclosure costs \citep{jovanovic1982truthful,verrecchia1983discretionary}, or (iii) the possibility for receivers to be naive \citep{hagenbach2017}.
-Our setting does not have any of these features.}
+We combine classical models of monopolistic and competitive pricing with the now classical study of verifiable disclosure.
+Unlike the first analyses of verifiable disclosure \citep{grossman:81-JLE,milgrom1981good}, unraveling is not the unique equilibrium outcome of the markets that we study.
+An observation central to our results is that a firm's optimal price need not be monotone in its beliefs about the consumer's willingness to pay.
+This observation permits us to pool high and low types without giving the low type an incentive to separate.\footnote{Prior analyses have highlighted other reasons for why markets may not unravel, in particular (i) uncertainty about whether the sender has evidence \citep{dye1985disclosure,shin1994burden}, (ii) disclosure costs \citep{jovanovic1982truthful,verrecchia1983discretionary}, or (iii) the possibility for receivers to be naive \citep{hagenbach2017}.}

-The literature on verifiable disclosure has had a recent resurgence,\footnote{A partial list of recent contributions is \cite{kartik2012implementation}, \cite{ben2012implementation}, \cite*{hagenbach2014certifiable}, \cite*{hart2017evidence}, \cite*{benporath2017disclosure,benporath2019mechanisms}, and \cite{koessler2019selling}.
-Our work also relates to the study of certification in mitigating adverse selection in markets \citep*{lizzeri1999information,stahl2017certification,glode2018voluntary}, but we study a ``private values'' model rather than one with interdependent values.} and a closely related contribution therein is \cite{sher2015price}.
-They study a general model of price discrimination with hard evidence in which the monopolist commits to a schedule of evidence-contingent prices.
-By contrast, we assume in both monopolistic and competitive settings that each seller cannot commit and instead sets a price that is a best-response to the evidence that has been presented.